The Ride To Walk Endurance Race

 If dry, which it should be, light trail shoes or even your favorite road shoes will be perfectly fine - but in the off-chance it's wet, some aggressive trail shoes are definitely in order.
 It will be slick and muddy.
 Lincoln is famous for it's clay.
 Gladding McBean has been making clay sewer pipe and Terra Cotta out of this stuff for over 140 years!
 The race will run, rain or shine, so come prepared for anything.
 Strava profile here.

-There will be one aid station at the Start\Finish line, stocked with the usual Ultra snacks, but feel free to supplement with anything you think you might need.
+There will be one aid station at the Start\Finish line, sponsored by Tailwind and Honey Stinger and stocked with the usual Ultra snacks, but feel free to supplement with anything you think you might need.
 This is a cupless event, so please bring your own cup, which you may leave at the aid station if you wish.
 We will try to provide some "real" food items, like pizza, or quesadillas, in the evening, and pastries or pancakes in the morning- but don't count on a full-fledged buffet.
 We will be happy to fill bottles for you, just let us know what you want, and we will have it ready for you next loop.
 Please put your name on your bottles and cups.

 Coke, Ginger Ale, Dr Pepper, Root Beer